HAPPY HOLIDAYS! Our BidWrite offices will be closed from EOD Friday 19th December, reopening on Monday 5th January

 Consider registering for notifications from these portals now so you can assess every opportunity as soon as it’s released.

-A: The Brisbane 2032 procurement program involves multiple organisations and government agencies, each with different roles and responsibilities.
+A: As a whole, the procurement program involves multiple organisations and government agencies, each with different roles and responsibilities.
 This includes funding and governance bodies, organising and delivery agencies and supplier engagement/procurement platforms.

-Understanding who is responsible for what is important when tracking opportunities and positioning early – but if you’ve found it all a bit confusing, you’re certainly not alone.
+Understanding who is responsible for what is important when tracking opportunities and positioning early.

-Work packages will be released in waves.
-Typically, EOIs will be released first to gain an understanding of market capacity and capability, with RFTs to follow.
+Work packages will typically be released in ‘waves’.
+EOIs will be published first to gain an understanding of market capacity and capability, followed by RFTs.

-Early Games procurements focus on planning, professional services and advisory support, followed by major infrastructure delivery contracts and later operational and event services.
+The focus of early procurements is on planning, professional services and advisory support, followed by major infrastructure delivery contracts and later, operational and event services.

-Specific tender timelines will vary depending on the work package, market readiness and Brisbane 2032’s operational timelines.
+Specific tender timelines will vary by work package, market readiness, operational requirements and delivery lead times.

-A: Just like winning Olympic medals, winning tenders starts with preparatory work well before the competition begins.
-So, if you’re not seeing relevant opportunities just yet, you can use this window of time to get ahead of the game.
+A: Many companies simply react when tender opportunities hit the market.
+However, that’s not how perennially successful suppliers operate.
+They understand that winning tenders starts with preparatory work beginning well before the opportunities reach the public domain.
+So, if you’re not seeing relevant opportunities yet, use this window of time to get ahead of the game.

 Strengthen your pre-bid position by:

-• Understanding where your services sit within the broader procurement program
+• Understanding where your services locate within the broader procurement program

-• Analysing your competition and developing your solution and strategy
+• Analysing your competition, using this to inform your solution development and bidding strategy

-• Developing collateral to have ready in your bid library (e.g. capability statement, CVs, case studies, management plans, policies, organisational charts)
+• Developing supporting collateral early, so it’s sitting in your bid library and ready for use when needed. (e.g. capability statement, CVs, case studies, management plans, policies, organisational charts)

-A: Whether you’re getting ready for upcoming Games tenders early or are already faced with a live bid and a tight deadline, BidWrite provides bid consulting and tender training support to clients across the full bidding lifecycle.
+A: Whether you’re preparing for upcoming tenders early, or already dealing with a live submission and a tight deadline, BidWrite provides bid consulting and tender training support to clients across the full bidding lifecycle.

 Position – supporting your early customer engagement, competitor analysis, and solution and strategy development.

-Propose – implementing strategic win themes, end-to-end proposal management, persuasive writing and graphics support.
+Propose – bid strategy development, end-to-end proposal management, persuasive writing and graphics support.

 BidWrite is closely connected to Australia’s Defence industry